niemasd/History-of-Video-Games/history_video_games/consoles.md

 named the [NES-101](consoles-nintendo-family-computer-nes-101),
 was released in North America on [October 15, 1993](timeline-1993-10-15), and in Japan on [December 1, 1993](timeline-1993-12-01).
-It was also known as the New-style NES, the New NES, and the Top Loader, and it was officially called the New Famicom in Japan.
+It was also known as the New-Style NES, the New NES, and the Top Loader, and it was officially called the New Famicom in Japan.

 ```{figure} ../images/consoles/nintendo-family-computer-nes-101-usa.jpg